-My Fucking Thoughts: This is maybe the least exciting of all my new ARCs, just based off of description alone but I am still intrigued to read it.
+My Fucking Thoughts: This is maybe the least exciting of all my new ARCs just based off of description alone, but I am still intrigued enough to read it.
 It sounds like it’s probably got a romantic tilt to it, which I have to be in the right mood for (just ask my husband HA! ughhh.)
-Combine that with the “girl leaves her small town for the big city but has to come back” trope, and I know it’s going to be a book I want to read when I’m in the mood for less thriller/horror/stabby-stabby, and a little more quiet small town murder with a Hope Floats vibe.
+Combine that with the “girl leaves her small town for the big city but has to come back” trope, and I know it’s going to be a book I want to read when I’m in the mood for less thriller/horror/stabby-stabby, and a little more quiet, small town murder with a Hope Floats vibe.

 Title: Full Disclosure by Beverley McLachlin